arkadiuszPasciak/windows98/src/documentation/reference/cli.md

 ### lint:js

-Command is used to run `ESLint` on all JavaScript, TypeScript, and Vue files in your project, ensuring that the code adheres to the established style guide and best practices. `ESLint` is a static code analysis tool that helps to identify and flag potential issues with your code, such as syntax errors or style violations, and provides suggestions for how to resolve them.
+Command is used to run ESLint on your Vue and TypeScript files in order to `check` for code style and syntax issues.
+This command runs the lint:js script defined in your `package.json` file, which typically configures ESLint to analyze your project's .vue and .ts files.
+By executing this command, you can identify and fix potential code inconsistencies, maintain code quality, and adhere to best practices across your project.

 ```bash
 npm run lint:js